 So, put your excuses aside and put the food out.
 The only place that you can’t legally put out food is a public park because that would be considered feeding wildlife.
 Almost everywhere else, if you politely ask permission and explain what you are trying to do, property owners are generally very eager to help.
 If you can’t get permission, set up your feeding station at the nearest point to the sighting where you can get permission, and use really smelly food.

-We like to use small containers of canned cat food because it is cheap and can easily be stored in the car, but you can be creative.
+We like to use small containers of canned Vienna sausages or cat food because they are cheap (about 50 cents per can) and can easily be stored in the car, but you can be creative.
+If something isn’t working for you, try something else.
 Rotisserie chicken pulled off the bone, canned tripe, grilled brats, bacon.
 Think about what would be smelly and delicious to a dog.
 If you have rushed out to a sighting and forgotten the food, stop at the nearest convenience store and pick up a hot dog that is cooking in one of those mini rotisseries.
 You don’t even need the bun.
 Try explaining that to the clerk!

 If you are using a bowl, it is always a good idea to drizzle some of the drippings onto the ground as well.
-That way, if a cat or raccoon does eat all of the food, the dog will still be attracted by the smell on the ground.
+That way, if a cat or raccoon does eat all of the food or drags the bowl away, the dog will still be attracted by the smell on the ground.
 Don’t use dry dog food or raw meat.
 It doesn’t have enough odor.
 You want your offering to be more delicious and tempting than the restaurant dumpster or roadkill down the street.

 Next time: low and high tech ways to monitor the feeding station.
 Click here to go to Part 7.

-Our tips, ideas and articles are based on information gathered from thousands of successful lost dog recoveries.
-Any advice or suggestions made by Lost Dogs of Wisconsin/Lost Dogs Illinois is not paid-for professional advice and should be taken at owner’s discretion
+Our tips, ideas, and articles are based on information gathered from thousands of successful lost dog recoveries.
+Any advice or suggestions made by Lost Dogs of Wisconsin/Lost Dogs Illinois is not paid-for professional advice and should be taken at the owner’s discretion